simonjaeger/OfficeDev-HOL/Read-Mode-Outlook-Add-in/README.md

 #### Exercise 3.1: Add a dialog ####
 As we are going to extract property values from the mailbox item, let's have a more sophisticated approach than the **JavaScript Console**.
 We can use an Office UI Fabric dialog to display this data in a more user-friendly way.

-1. In **Home.html**, locate the "Exercise: Data dialog" section (commented) and add the following HTML piece right after.
+1. In **Home.html**, locate the "Exercise: Data dialog" comment and add the following HTML piece below it.
 This is an Office UI Fabric styled dialog.
     ```html
     <div id="data-dialog" class="ms-Dialog ms-Dialog--lgHeader">
         <div class="ms-Overlay"></div>